code-423n4/2024-11-ethena-labs-findings/README.md

 Most C4 mitigation reviews focus exclusively on reviewing mitigations of High and Medium risk findings.
 Therefore, QA and Gas mitigations should be done in a separate branch.
 If you want your mitigation review to include QA or Gas-related PRs, please reach out to C4 staff and let’s chat!

 If several findings are inextricably related (e.g. two potential exploits of the same underlying issue, etc.), you may create a single PR for the related findings.

-### If you aren’t planning a mitigation review

-1. Within a repo in your own GitHub organization, create a pull request for each finding.
-2. Link the PR to the issue that it resolves within your audit findings repo.
-(If the issue in question has duplicates, please link to your PR from the open/primary issue.)

-This will allow for complete transparency in showing the work of mitigating the issues found in the audit.